LiyrAstroph/MICA2/docs/cdnest.rst

   # Lines beginning with '#' are regarded as comments.

   NumberParticles           2	     # Number of particles
-  NewLevelIntervalFactor    2	     # new level interval
+  NewLevelIntervalFactor    2	     # New level interval
-  ThreadStepsFactor         2     # threadSteps - how many steps each thread should do independently before communication MaxNumberSaves            10000	 # Maximum number of saves PTol                      0.1    # Likelihood tolerance in loge
+  ThreadStepsFactor         2      # Thread steps before communications between cores MaxNumberSaves            10000	 # Maximum number of saves PTol                      0.1    # Likelihood tolerance in loge